-The DVALID signal indicates that data is ready.
+The DVALID signal indicates that data are ready.
 Data retrieval may begin after DVALID goes low.
 This signal is generated using an internal clock divided down from the system clock, CLK.
 The phase relationship between this internal clock and CLK is set when power is first applied and is random.
 Since the user must synchronize CONV with CLK, the DVALID signal will have a random phase relationship with CONV.
-This uncertainty is $\pm$ 1/fCLK.
-Polling DVALID eliminates any concern about this relationship.
-If data read back is timed from CONV, wait the maximum value of $t_7$ or $t_8$ to insure data is valid.
+This uncertainty is ±1/f{CLK}.
+Polling